Bloomberg News Killed Investigation, Fired Reporter, Then Sought To Silence His Wife

 Fincher ultimately ended up hiring a pair of elite Hong Kong lawyers who had previously represented a famous American whistleblower: Edward Snowden.
 And Bloomberg LP relented and let it go.

-More than a year later, the Times would publish Forsythe's expose about billionaire Wang Jianlin and the close relatives of Chinese premier Xi Jinping.
+More than a year later, the Times would publish Forsythe's expose about billionaire Wang Jianlin and the close relatives of Chinese President Xi Jinping.
 Several people who know Forsythe, including Fincher, say it took that long to publish because he had to painstakingly re-report the elements of the story he had previously documented with the Bloomberg team.

 Fincher wrote about the incident recently for The Intercept, spurred by Mike Bloomberg's exchange with Elizabeth Warren over nondisclosure agreements at Bloomberg LP at a Democratic debate in February.
 (Fincher was a supporter of Warren's presidential bid.)

 Bloomberg's brief candidacy never really recovered.
-He pledged to release three women who complained about his own conduct at the company from contractual requirements that they not speak publicly, though some laid-off staffers from his campaign have told reporters they too were forced to sign nondisclosure agreements.
+He pledged to release three women who complained about his own conduct at the company from contractual requirements that they not speak publicly, though some laid-off staffers from his campaign have told reporters they, too, were forced to sign nondisclosure agreements.

 Fincher asks her own lingering question: What else at Bloomberg News is being hidden if such contracts exist that require such secrecy?